Omjoa001/Web_Prosjekt/README.md

-This QuizApp is running on localhost:3000.
+The Quiz app "Kazoot" runs on localhost:3000.
 In order to reach this app on localhost:3000, it is necessary to complete the steps described below.

 Check that you are in the correct folder/path while using the terminal.
 The right folder is where